stepcode/stepcode.github.io/_docs/STEPcode.md

 permalink: /docs/home/
 ---

-STEPcode &bull; Data Exchange with the technologies of ISO 10303

-# Welcome
 ----

 The **STEPcode** project is a collection of open source libraries, tools, and resources that revolve around the technologies of [ISO 10303](http://en.wikipedia.org/w/index.php?title=ISO_10303), a.k.a.
 STEP, the **ST**andard for the **E**xchange of **P**roduct model data.